1. Blog

 Professional tip

 We hope you enjoyed our comprehensive guide for writing a stellar CV!
-We hope you know that the fun doesn’t stop here – feel free to check out all of our free tools and resources on our website and blog for more guidance and advice.
+We also hope you know that the fun doesn’t stop here – feel free to check out all of our free tools and resources on our website and blog for more guidance and advice.
 We’re proud to help Kiwi professionals unlock the next chapter of their career story, and we hope we’ve made your job-hunting journey a little easier.

 Ngā mihi nui!